 - Jargons being used which are unfamiliar to the listener

-- Taboos or barriers which are emotional in nature
+- Taboos or emotional barriers to communication

 - Disabilities which are physical in nature